sanger-cellular-informatics/Targeton-Designer/README.md

 sudo apt install make
 ```

-You can also check the `make` command required version for installing essential dependencies for Primer3 Designer Tool using the following command:
+You can also check the required version of the `make` command used for installing essential dependencies for Primer3 Designer Tool using the following command:

 ```
 make check-make